SuLab/mercator_shiny/README.md

 # Mercator

-A web application for browsing public RNA-seq results
+A web application for browsing and analyzing public RNA-seq data

 # Description